 You can apply for a licence online through the OEH website or alternatively, our specialist reptile staff would be more than happy to assist you in applying for your licence in-store.

-We have created a Shopping list to show what you need to look after a Children's Python:
+We have created a Shopping list to show what you need to look after a Children's or Spotted Python:

 - Enclosure; 90 x 45 x 60cm minimum